 Family members should take the athlete to a hospital if symptoms worsen.

 Returning to sports activities is not recommended until several steps have been completed.
-Once symptoms of concussion have resolved, people may begin light aerobic exercise and then advance through sport-specific training, noncontact drills, full-contact drills, and finally competitive play.
+Once symptoms of concussion have resolved, people may begin light aerobic exercise and then advance through sport-specific training, then noncontact drills, full-contact drills, and finally competitive play.
 Athletes should not move to the next stage until all symptoms at the prior stage have resolved.

 Even if symptoms improve quickly, athletes should probably not return to full competitive play until all symptoms have resolved for at least a week.